Fratres

 Fratres (meaning "brothers" in Latin) is a musical work by the Estonian composer Arvo Pärt exemplifying his tintinnabuli style of composition.
-It is three-part music, written in 1977, without fixed instrumentation and has been described as a "mesmerizing set of variations on a six-bar theme combining frantic activity and sublime stillness that encapsulates Pärt's observation that 'the instant and eternity are struggling within us'".
+It was composed in 1977.
+It is written for three parts without fixed instrumentation and has been described as a "mesmerizing set of variations on a six-bar theme combining frantic activity and sublime stillness."

 Structure

-Structurally, Fratres consists of a set of nine chord sequences, separated by a recurring percussion motif (the so-called "refuge").
-The chord sequences themselves follow a pattern, and while the progressing chords explore a rich harmonic space, they have been generated by means of a simple formula.
+Structurally, Fratres consists of a set of nine chord sequences separated by a recurring percussion motif.
+The chord sequences themselves follow a pattern and were generated by means of a simple formula.

 Fratres is driven by three main voices.
-The low and high voice are each restricted to playing notes from the D harmonic minor scale (D, E, F, G, A, Bb, C#); the middle voice is restricted to the notes of the A minor triad (A, C, E).
-The entire piece is accompanied by drones in A and E, which are primarily heard in the refuge between each sequence.
+The low and high voices are each restricted to playing notes from the D harmonic minor scale (D, E, F, G, A, Bb, C#); the middle voice is restricted to the notes of the A minor triad (A, C, E).
+The entire piece is accompanied by drones in A and E, which are primarily heard in the percussion "refuge" motif between each sequence.

 The chords are created by the movement of the three voices: the low voice starts at C#; the high voice starts at E. Both the low and high voices are moved up or down the D harmonic minor scale at the same time, with the direction of the movement depending on the position within the sequence.
 The middle voice starts at A and plays a different pattern (A, E, E, C, C, C, C, A, A, E, E, C, C, A).
-The generated chords create harmonic ambiguity, since both C# and C are present, yielding an A major or A minor feel.
+The generated chords create harmonic ambiguity, since both C# and C are present for an A major or A minor chord.